Frequently Asked Questions

 Q: What type of food do you feed?

-A: I feed my kittens 4Health All Life Stages dry food and blue buffalo tasteful wet pate food.
-At times due to shortages, we also feed Iams dry kitten food and Friskies wet pate foods and we have had no problems with these foods.
-The 4Health foods are available only from Tractor Supply stores, and can also be ordered online if you don't have one near you.
-The other mentioned foods can be purchased at most department or pet stores, as well as online.
+A: I feed my Iams kittens dry food and blue buffalo tasteful morals wet food.
+At times due to shortages, we also feed Friskies wet pate foods and we have had no problems with any of these foods.
+You can purchase them at most department and pet stores, or they can also be ordered online.
 I consider these to be affordable high quality food options.
 They contain real Chicken and no artificial colors, or flavors.
-The 4health also has probiotics that help balance the digestive system and help to build a healthy immune system.
-The dry foods are not grain free.
 Don't fall victim to marketing at your pets expense!
 It's not necessary to buy high dollar boutique foods, and you will almost never find a vet that recommends them.

 Q: Is it okay if we want to switch foods?

 A: It is okay if you decide to feed a different food.
-We do ask that you please discuss an appropriate brand with your vet, and do not allow marketing to be your deciding factor.
-I do recommend that you choose a food without artificial colors.
-When switching foods, please do so slowly, mixing the two foods together for a week, slowly adding less of the original food.
-If you simply switch without doing so gradually, it can lead to digestive imbalance and diarrhea or constipation.
+We do ask that you wait at least 30 days to switch.
+Rehoming is a stressful event and should not be made more stressful by immediate food or litter changes.
+If you must switch foods, please discuss an appropriate brand with your vet, and do not allow marketing to be your deciding factor.
+I highly recommend that you choose a food without artificial colors.
+When switching foods, do so very slowly, mixing the two foods together for at least a week, adding a little less of the original food each day.
+If you simply switch foods too quickly, it can lead to severe digestive imbalance and diarrhea or constipation.

 Q: What kind of cat litter do you use?